-– I’ve heard that there is a wall there – said I.
+– I’ve heard there is a wall there – I said.

-– What wall? – said Husam. – There are no walls there.
+– What wall? – Husam replied. – It's all just propaganda.
+There is no wall.

-I asked him what was that Western Sahara.
-Was it a part of Morocco for real, like the map shows, or was it an occupied state, like some people claim?
+I asked him about Western Sahara.
+Was it a part of Morocco, like the map shows, or a sovereign country occupied by Morocco?
 I got a fairly long answer that started with the sentence:

 – You know, historically speaking, Western Sahara has always been our, Moroccan land...

-We were sitting on the balcony of his house in Marrakesh, where he occasionally hosts couchsurfers because he feels lonely.
+We were sitting on the balcony of his house in Marrakesh, where he occasionally hosts Couchsurfers because he feels lonely.
 Husam is a software developer, he speaks good English and he is thirtyish.
-During the next few days, Katrina and I realized, as we hitchhiked Morocco round and about, that no one had heard about any kind of wall in the desert.
+Over the next few days, as we hitchhiked all across Morocco, we learned that no one had ever heard about any desert wall.

 The transition from Morocco to Western Sahara is barely noticeable.
-A few (Moroccan) flags and then frequent police checks.
+A few (Moroccan) flags and then frequent police checkpoints.
 Before entering any town, after leaving any town, in the middle of the desert:

 The desert is a fascinating place.
 I felt antsy about the possibility of being surrounded by the monotonous sight of plain nothingness for days; but there were days when the scenery kept changing rapidly – from hour to hour.
 Golden dunes in the distance and then white sand, red in contrast with the aquamarine of the Atlantic, rocks, dry bushes, camels, rubbish.